jordnlvr/mendix-mcp-server/docs/architecture.md

 # Architecture

-## System Overview
+## System Overview (v3.5.1)

-The Mendix Expert MCP Server is built as a modular, self-improving system with several interconnected components.
+The Mendix Expert MCP Server is built as a modular, self-improving system with Supabase as the primary storage and Pinecone for semantic search. **As of v3.5.1, all clients (MCP and REST) participate in universal self-learning.**

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐